blinkcard/blinkcard-ios/README.md

 Make sure you link your app with iconv and Accelerate frameworks as shown in [Quick start](#quick-start).
 If you are using Cocoapods, please be sure that you've installed `git-lfs` prior to installing pods.
 If you are still getting this error, go to project folder and execute command `git-lfs pull`.

+#### `Upload Symbols Failed` - The archive did not include a dSYM for the BlinkCard.framework

+When distributing your application, you might encounter a warning related to the missing dSYM files for the BlinkCard framework.
+The dSYM (Debug Symbol) files contain symbol information that helps debug crash reports by providing readable stack traces.
+However, for security reasons, we **do not include dSYMs** with our framework to prevent reverse engineering and protect proprietary code.
+This warning **does not affect your application's functionality** and can be safely ignored.

 ### Crash on armv7 devices